 Typically painless lump

-Urinalysis – to help rule out UTIs (however, an abnormal urinalysis does not rule out testicular torsion)
+Urinalysis: to look for evidence of a urinary tract infection (however, an abnormal urinalysis does not rule out testicular torsion)

 Surgical exploration can confirm the diagnosis of testicular torsion.
-Timing is essential as torsion >4hrsmay lead to irreversible damage/death of the testis.12
+Timing is essential as torsion for greater than four hours may lead to irreversible damage/death of the testicular tissue.12

-This can be done if the patient presents early or while waiting for surgical exploration.
+Manual detorsion may be performed if the patient presents early or whilst waiting for surgical exploration.